Personal, Social, Health, Economic and Relationships& Sex Education

 Hunsley Primary will always sensitively and proactively challenge occurrences of stereotyping, bullying (for example homophobic or sexist) and prejudice and the school’s approach will always be balanced, educational, sensitive and based on information as opposed to personal opinion, bias or propaganda.

-For more information about our curriculum and the teaching sequence, please see the Sex and Relationships Curriculum Policy.
-This Policy also outlines the specific aspects of the SRE curriculum from which parents have the right to withdraw their child and how to go about contacting the school.
+For more information about our curriculum and the teaching sequence, please see the Relationships and Sex Education Policy.
+This Policy also outlines the specific aspects of the RSE curriculum from which parents have the right to withdraw their child and how to go about contacting the school.